dedis/d-voting/README.md

 ## Workflow

-An form follows a specific workflow to ensure privacy of votes.
+A form follows a specific workflow to ensure privacy of votes.
 Once an form is created and open, there are 4 main steps from the cast of a ballot to getting the result of the form: